Water resources and water treatments

 The fourth part consist in the visit and activities at the Parma west WWTP (activated sludge with denitrification) and at the wetland system of the dairy farm S. Vittoria (Carpaneto, PC).

-Water quality in relation to the uses.
+Water quality in relation to its uses.
 Main supply sources.
 Reference standards.
-Water treatments in relation to the uses.
+Water treatments in relation to uses.
 The effects of pollution on surface water and groundwater.
 Short-circuiting of the water cycle.

 Wastewater.
 Sources and types of pollution.
 Wastewaters containing organic matter , phosphorus and nitrogen.
 Methods for the assessment of loads (notes).
 Population equivalent units.
 Calculation of potential, delivered and real loads.
 Community directives, national and regional legislation (notes).